opnsense/docs/source/manual/nat.rst

 One-to-one NAT will, as the name implies, translate two IPs one-to-one, rather than one-to-many as is most common.
 In this respect, it is similar to what NPT does for IPv6.

-In OPNsense, one-to-one NAT can be set up by navigating to **Firewall->NAT->One-to-one**.
+In OPNsense, one-to-one NAT can be set up by navigating to :menuselection:`Firewall --> NAT --> One-to-one`.
 Here, you will see an overview of one-to-one rules.
 New rules can be added by clicking **Add** in the upper right corner.

 When adding a rule, the following fields are available: